 2. Restart the iPhone

-Restarting the iPhone is a good way to kick-start the troubleshooting process.
-Random bugs can be squashed easily with a simple reboot.
+Restarting the iPhone is a good way to start the troubleshooting process.
+A simple reboot can easily squash random bugs.

 1. Press the power button of the iPhone.
 (Press Power Button + Volume Up or Down Button if not working with a single button)